fkie-cad/squid/README.md

         for section in libsqlite.iter_sections_mut() {
             for symbol in section.iter_symbols_mut() {
                 if symbol.name("sqlite3_exec").is_some() {
-                    // Found the sqlite3_exec function, insert code that throws the CHECK_SQL_SYNTAX event
+                    // Found the sqlite3_exec function.
+                    // Insert code that throws the CHECK_SQL_SYNTAX
-                    // before executing the function.
+                    // event before executing the function.
                     let chunk = symbol.iter_chunks_mut().first();
                     let ChunkContent::Code(function) = chunk.content_mut() else { unreachable!() };
                     let old_entry_id = function.cfg().entry();
-                    let mut new_bb = BasicBlock::new();

                     // Synthesize instructions in new BB.
-In this case it's only one instruction. new_bb.fire_event(event_check_sql);
+                    // In this case it's only one instruction. let mut new_bb = BasicBlock::new();
+                    new_bb.fire_event(event_check_sql);

-                    // Insert BB at beginning of CFG new_bb.add_edge(Edge::Next(old_entry_id));
+                    // Insert new BB at beginning of CFG new_bb.add_edge(Edge::Next(old_entry_id));
                     let new_bb_id = function.cfg_mut().add_basic_block(new_bb);
                     function.cfg_mut().set_entry(new_bb_id);